-Keigo: Yusei, who usually speaks rather informally, uses this when talking to Yugi and Jaden.
+Keigo: Yusei, who usually speaks rather informally, uses this when talking to Yugi and Judai.

-In Medias Res: The movie starts in Venice, where Paradox is attacking Jaden with his dragons.
+In Medias Res: The movie starts in Venice, where Paradox is attacking Judai with his dragons.

 Leaning on the Fourth Wall: At the end of the movie, Pegasus says he has a special card for the children attending the tournament he paid a visit to and asks them to take one.
 People who attended the movie received Sin Red-Eyes Black Dragon, which was a limited edition card and could be obtained only that way (unless you bought the special movie packs).

 Yugi:(to Paradox) We don't care about your Back Story!